 Who runs your business?
-Like most business owners, you think you’re in the driving seat when it comes to making the important decisions about how you run your business.
+Like most business owners, you probably think you’re the one in the driving seat when it comes to making the important decisions about how you run your business.

 Are you really?

 Have you ever sat back and asked yourself “Is this how I really want to live and work?”